juliogomez/devops/README.md

 <img src="./images/miniDC.jpg">
 </p>

-Maybe that single photo does now really show the *real* size format of our mini DataCenter, so let's add a banana for scale.
+Maybe that single photo does not accurately reflect the *real* size format of our mini DataCenter, so let's add a banana for scale.

 <p align="center">
 <img src="./images/miniDC-banana.jpg">